Rbetesh22/Rbetesh22/README.md

 # Hey!
 I'm Ralph Betesh 👋

 ## About Me
-I'm a passionate Computer Science student at Columbia University with a deep interest in using the power of big data and AI to solve real world problems
+I'm a passionate Computer Science student at Columbia University with a deep interest in using the power of big data and AI to solve real-world problems.

 ### 🎓 Education
 - **Columbia University in the City of New York**